DavideLusuardi/foundry-nft/README.md

+# FoundryNFT

+A simple NFT created using Foundry.

 ## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.

 Foundry consists of: